MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 Microsoft R Server 2016 for Linux is deployed by running the install script with no parameters, which you can install at the root, or as super user via `sudo`.

-1. Log in as root or a user with sudo privileges.
+1. Log in as root or a user with sudo privileges (`sudo su`).
 The following instructions assume user privileges with the sudo override.
 2. Verify system repositories are up to date:
 		`[username] $ sudo yum clean all`
 3. Change to the directory to which you downloaded the rpm (for example, **/tmp**):
 		`[username] $ cd /tmp`
 4. Change to the `MRS80LINUX`or `MRS90LINUX` directory containing the installation script (the following steps assume a 9.0.1 installation):
         `[tmp] $ cd MRS90LINUX`
 5. Run the script.
 		`[MRS90LINUX] $ sudo bash install.sh`
-6. When prompted to accept the license terms for Microsoft R open, click Enter to read the EULA, click **q** when you are finished reading, and then click **y** to accept the terms.
+6. When prompted to accept the license terms for Microsoft R Open, click Enter to read the EULA, click **q** when you are finished reading, and then click **y** to accept the terms.
+7. Repeat to accept license terms for Microsoft R Server.
-7. Installer output shows the packages and location of the log file.
+8. Installer output shows the packages and location of the log file.

 ## Verify installation